Cwin-mkg/ggshield-action/README.md

 ![Scan output example](https://cdn.statically.io/gh/GitGuardian/ggshield-action/51c86f8a/doc/example_output.png)

-This a sample scan result from **GitGuardian shield**.
+This a sample scan result from **GitGuardian Shield**.

-If the secret detected has been revoked and you do not wish to rewrite git history, you can use a value of the policy break (for example: the value of `|_password_|`) or the ignore SHA displayed in your `.gitguardian.yaml` under `matches-ignore`.
+If the secret detected has been revoked and you do not wish to rewrite the git history, you can use a value of the policy break (for example: the value of `|_password_|`) or the ignore SHA displayed in your `.gitguardian.yaml` under `matches-ignore`.

-An example configuration file is available [here](https://github.com/GitGuardian/ggshield/blob/main/.gitguardian.example.yml).
+An example of a configuration file is available [here](https://github.com/GitGuardian/ggshield/blob/main/.gitguardian.example.yml).

 ![Status example](https://cdn.statically.io/gh/GitGuardian/ggshield-action/51c86f8a/doc/status.png)